unionai/unionai-docs/source/first-workflow/example-code-components.md

 ## Tasks

 The `@task` decorator indicates a Python function that defines a [**task**](../core-concepts/tasks/index).
-A task taskes some input and produces an output.
+A task tasks some input and produces an output.
 When deployed to a Kubernetes cluster, each task runs in its own Kubernetes pod.

 ### `train_model`